julius-zi/etch-a-sketch/README.md

 # etch-a-sketch

-Dear visitor,

-this is my solution for the etch-a-sketch project of TheOdinProject.
+This is my solution for the etch-a-sketch project of TheOdinProject.

 You can find the given task at: https://www.theodinproject.com/lessons/foundations-etch-a-sketch